WebComponentsGuide/webcomponents.guide/learn/components/defining-a-component.md

 ## Some advanced tricks for defining elements

 Depending on how your code is loaded, you might find it runs multiple times.
-Calling `customElements.define` on an already existing component will cause an error in the browser:
+Calling `customElements.define` on an already defined component will cause an error in the browser:

 ```js
 DOMException: NotSupportedError